Frogs of Borneo

 Stream Toads / Slender Toads

-The genus Ansonia (stream toads) currently includes roughly three dozen recognized species distributed from Myanmar to Sundaland and the Philippines, and many more are likely to be discovered.
-Species of this genus have relatively long, slender limbs and narrow bodies.
-They are small to medium-sized toads, typically brownish in coloration, with dry, keratinized, warty skin that may bear small spines.
-Unlike many other bufonids, they lack distinct parotoid glands.
+The genus Ansonia (stream toads) currently comprises roughly three dozen recognized species distributed from Myanmar through Sundaland to the Philippines, and many additional species are likely yet to be discovered.
+Members of this genus typically have relatively long, slender limbs and narrow bodies.
+They are small to medium-sized toads, usually brownish in coloration, with dry, keratinized, warty skin that may bear small spines.
+Unlike many other bufonids, species of Ansonia lack distinct parotoid glands.
+Nevertheless, they produce potent skin toxins that can, for example, readily kill other frogs when temporarily housed in the same container.

-Ansonia species inhabit forest streams, and their tadpoles are rheophilous—adapted to life in flowing water.
-Tadpoles of different species show varying degrees of adaptation to current velocity.
-On Borneo, Ansonia tadpoles often occur alongside those of the ranid genus Meristogenys, sometimes sharing the same submerged or overflowed rocks.
-They are active both day and night, though they tend to be more exposed after dark, when they feed on the surfaces of current-washed rocks.
+Species of Ansonia inhabit forest streams, and their tadpoles are rheophilous—that is, adapted to life in flowing water.
+Tadpoles of different species show varying degrees of specialization in relation to current velocity.
+On Borneo, Ansoniatadpoles often occur together with those of the ranid genus Meristogenys, sometimes sharing the same submerged or periodically overflowed rocks.
+They are active both during the day and at night, but tend to be more exposed after dark, when they feed on the surfaces of rocks washed by the current.

-The taxonomy of Ansonia remains in flux, and further revisions are expected.
-Some species are difficult to identify, and as a result, the true diversity of the genus is still not fully understood.
+The taxonomy of Ansonia remains in flux, and further revisions can be expected.
+Some species are difficult to distinguish morphologically, and as a result, the true diversity of the genus is still not fully understood.